 Idiom For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-Vikram said that he has got a problem to square up with the manager. workout consider discuss settle workout consider discuss settle ANSWER DOWNLOAD EXAMIANS APP
+Vikram said that he has got a problem to square up with the manager. discuss settle workout consider discuss settle workout consider ANSWER DOWNLOAD EXAMIANS APP

 Idiom For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
 Although both the parents are running the show for the last ten years but their business is now on its last legs.
 About to take off About to perish About to fructify About to produce results About to take off About to perish About to fructify About to produce results ANSWER DOWNLOAD EXAMIANS APP